Skip to Content

 SignalSmith Native App high-level topology

 The cloud control plane on the left handles authentication, account/workspace provisioning, the events ingest endpoint, and a reverse-proxy that swaps short-lived UI tokens for the encrypted keypair credential bound to your install.
-Everything on the right — the long-running CDP services and the ephemeral job services that run sync, loader, identity, and journey work — lives inside your Snowflake account on SPCS.
+Everything on the right — the long-running CDP services, the ephemeral job services that run sync, loader, identity, and orchestration work, and the application-owned warehouse Zeotap uses for SQL execution — lives inside your Snowflake account on SPCS.

 The proxy chain is one-way: the browser talks to composable.zeotap.com, the cloud forwards through Snowflake’s SPCS public ingress, and the in-account control plane handles the request locally.
-Zeotap runs its SQL through the warehouse you bind at install; the databases it reads from and writes to are configured per source and destination, and you grant access to each one explicitly.
+Zeotap runs its SQL through ZEOTAP_ADMIN_WH, the warehouse the application creates and owns at install time (XSMALL by default; resizable from the setup app).
+The databases it reads from and writes to are configured per source and destination, and you grant access to each one explicitly.

 What you’ll do to get started

-Installing the Native App takes about ten minutes of operator time and a couple of minutes of SPCS warm-up.
+Installing the Native App takes about five to ten minutes of operator time and a couple of minutes of SPCS warm-up.

-4. Open the claim URL the registration step writes into APP_DATA.CLOUD_REGISTRATION and sign in.
+5. Visit the claim URL and sign in.
 Zeotap ties the install to your account and creates a default workspace.
+Destination EAIs are granted per-type on demand from the same Configure tab — or from the in-product destination wizard.

-The full walkthrough — including the SQL templates with explanatory comments, common pitfalls, and the EAI catalog — is in Installation.
+The full walkthrough — including the SQL template with explanatory comments, common pitfalls, and the destination EAI catalog — is in Installation.

 Where to go next